CtrlK

 Workflow Clarity

-The handoff timing diagram and checklists provide a clear sequence, and the sync meeting agenda has time allocations.
-However, there are no validation checkpoints or feedback loops - no guidance on what to do if the handoff document is incomplete, if access verification fails, or how to verify the handoff was successful.
-For a process involving responsibility transfer (a risky operation), this is a gap.
+The handoff timing diagram and checklists provide a reasonable sequence, and the sync meeting agenda has time allocations.
+However, there are no validation checkpoints or feedback loops - no guidance on what to do if the handoff is incomplete, if access verification fails, or how to verify the handoff was successful.
+The escalation section mentions 'unable to diagnose within 30 min' but lacks concrete verification steps.

 2 / 3